clara-nolan/clara-nolan/README.md

-Hi there 👋, I’m Clara!
+# Hi there 👋, I’m Clara!
 I'm studying Design and Computer Science with a concentration in computer graphics.

 - 🤍 I'm passionate about: web development, 3D modeling, UI/UX, making shaders, and anything related to creative coding.
 - 🌱 I'm learning: game development, full stack development, DXR, and and procedural generation
 - 📫 How to reach me: nolan.clara.us@gmail.com

+Thanks for visiting my page!
+If you would like to visit my portfolio or other websites I've developed, feel free to visit the links underneath my bio.